nicob21/sslchain/README.md

     web3.personal.unlockAccount(<address>, <password>, 15000)
 ```
 and be sure you got some Ethers (on *test-net* you can get free Ethers: [http://faucet.ropsten.be:3001/](http://faucet.ropsten.be:3001/)).
 Then in the repository *sslchain\_site*, execute the command *npm run dev* and go to [http://localhost:8080](http://localhost:8080) to access Sslchain website.
 In the menu *Create a certificate* you can fulfill the form to save your certificate in the blockchain.
-Once your certificate will be mined, it will appear in *Overview* section.
+Once your certificate is mined, it will appear in *Overview* section.

-*NB: Adding a certificate to the blockchain might take few minutes.*
+*NB: Adding a certificate to the blockchain might take a few minutes.*

 ### Verify a certificate